OperatingSystemRocket/RocketOS/docs/source/docs_source/libc/kstring.rst

 ``void* kmemmove(void* destination, const void* source, size_t num);``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This function should be used
+This function copies
-to copy memory of size num from memory location source to the destination.
-Memory can overlap.
+memory of size num from
+memory location source to the
+destination.
+Source and destination memory can overlap.

 **Example Usage**::